Maybe you are looking for real estate customer relationship management software that could streamline and optimize your business processes.

 Once logged in, you can start the app launcher by clicking on the icon on the top left that looks like a dial pat.

-Doing this for the first time will give you an almost overwhelming number of options.
+Doing this for the first time will give you many options.

 But this is nothing to worry about because right from the get-go, the software is already pretty much explicitly customized to real estate needs.